ACK alert management

 2. On the Clusters page, click the name of your cluster.
 In the left navigation pane, click Cluster Information.

-3. On the Cluster Information page, in the Cluster Resources section, copy the name next to Worker RAM Role.
-Then, click the link to go to the Resource Access Management (RAM) console to grant permissions to the Worker RAM role.
+3. On the Cluster Information page, in the Cluster Resources section, copy the name next to Worker RAM Role and click the link to open the RAM console.

 {